-1. Classwork and Participation (50 points): Your active participation and engagement is expected and essential to your learning in this course, will make up the majority of your grade, and is based on the continuous assessment of the following (these guideline are used by Dance Area faculty and are specific to Level 2 technique class):
+- 1. Classwork and Participation (50 points): Your active participation and engagement is expected and essential to your learning in this course, will make up the majority of your grade, and is based on the continuous assessment of the following (these guidelines are used by Dance Area faculty): - ARTISTRY - Musicality and Rhythm: student understands timing in movement and movement phrasing, demonstrates clarity of rhythmic patterning, demonstrates precise and appropriate response to musical stimulus - Performance Quality: student executes movement with confidence, demonstrate the ability to explore dynamic range with distinct clarity.